Nritya-Lang/book/src/03-vars.md

 On the second line, a is redeclared as a `str` (with value 'hi').
 Now you can no longer assign an integer to it.

 Although the language is dynamically typed, it does impose some restrictions on it.
-We will understand more about the types in Feral in the next chapter - [Data Types](./04-data-types.md).
+We will understand more about the types in Nritya in the next chapter - [Data Types](./04-data-types.md).

 ## Variable Scopes

 The scope of a variable basically defines its lifetime - when it is created to when it is destroyed.
-Feral, like many other languages, uses braces to define chunks, or **blocks**, of code.
+Nritya, like many other languages, uses braces to define chunks, or **blocks**, of code.
 Any variable that is created, has its lifetime bound to this block.
 It will not be accessible outside this block.

 For example: